florianmainguy/theodinproject/ruby/testing-ruby/README.md

 ## Testing Ruby

 From [The Odin Project](http://www.theodinproject.com/ruby-programming/testing-ruby)<br>
-Write specs for the Caesar Cipher, the Enumerable and the Tic Tac Toe programs.
+Write specs for the Caesar Cipher, the Enumerable and the Tic Tac Toe programs.<br>
 Build a Connect Four game TDD-style.